 If your child’s need will be on-going, we encourage you to have an official volunteer role in the classroom.
 If your child’s need is transitional, we will be happy to work with you on how best to approach the transition.

-Why are children 2 and under who only attend with a parent given substantially less expensive junior membership?
+Why are children 2 and under who attend with a parent given substantially less expensive junior membership?

 This gets to the concept of membership.
-Because children 2-3(4) attending co-op are attending true classes, we consider them full members and therefore charge the full membership fee.
+Because children 3 years old attending co-op are attending true classes, we consider them full members and therefore charge the full membership fee.
 If you do not feel your 3 yr old is ready for a full day of classes and will primarily remain with you throughout the day, please speak with the board about the possibility of extending the junior membership option to your 3 yr old.

 Why don’t you allow visitors for a day so we can try before we buy, so to speak?